 No good purpose is served by being haunted with guilt forever.
 If your child will not forgive you, or you cannot forgive yourself, get help.

-There is no peace for a boomer parent whose adult child is struggling with issues such as substance abuse, spousal mistreatment, health or financial problems, or criminal activity.
+There is no peace for a boomer parent whose adult child is struggling with issues such as substance abuse, spousal mistreatment, health or financial problems

 If you find yourself in one of these situations, “claim your peace.”
 That means giving yourself permission to enjoy yourself at your job, have fun with friends, continue your hobbies and take time to exercise.